-- Install the driver inside an enclosure whose pollution degree is 2 or better environment, or whose degree of protection is IP54 minimum. - Do not install any equipment that generates a large amount of heat or noise near the driver. - Do not install the driver underneath the scanner or other equipment vulnerable to heat. - If the ambient temperature of the driver exceeds 55 °C (131 °F), improve the ventilation condition such as providing forced cooling by using fans or creating spaces between the drivers - Be sure to install the driver vertically (in vertical position).
+• Install the driver in an enclosure whose degree of protection is IP54 minimum when used in a pollution degree 3 environment.

+- Do not install any equipment that generates a large amount of heat or noise near the driver. - Do not install the driver underneath the scanner or other equipment vulnerable to heat. - If the ambient temperature of the driver exceeds 55 °C (131 °F), reconsider the ventilation condition such as providing forced cooling by using fans or creating spaces between the drivers.
+Be sure to install the driver vertically (in vertical position).

-■ Dimensions
+Dimensions

-- Unit: mm (in.) - Mass: 0.68 kg (1.5 lb.)
+• Unit: mm (in.)

+• Mass: 0.68 kg (1.5 lb.)

-4 Connection
+Connection Δ